 Table 1 generally presents the top five strategic priorities identified by SC5 member jurisdictions.
 Equal weightings were attached to each quote of a potential strategic priority.
-Table 1 ranks the potential priorities (in decreasing order) according to the overall number of times they have been quoted by various SC5 members (see column "Total" of Table 1).
+The table ranks the potential priorities (in decreasing order) according to the overall number of times they have been quoted by various SC5 members (see column "Total" of Table 1).

-The collection of top five priorities from SC5 member jurisdictions was updated continuously between June 2005 and June 2006 for the use of SC5 meetings, and Table 1 represents updates current as of June 2006.
+The collection of top five priorities from SC5 member countries has been updated continuously since June 2005 for the use of SC5 meetings, and Table 1 represents updates current as of June 2006.